 I joined Alzheimer’s and Dementia Support Services in 2016 as a Co-ordinator in the Support at Home team.
-With the support and encouragement of my colleagues I have progressed through the charity and am proud to be the interim Joint CEO.
 I love working with this charity.
 Being local, we can respond to the needs of the community, an exciting challenge for me as I am passionate about development.
 I live in Northfleet so this is a charity that is very close to my heart.

 I have an extensive background in health and social care having started out on a youth training scheme training as a care worker and studying for Care NVQs.
 In working in care I developed a passion for supporting people living with dementia in their own homes, I could see how valuable it is for people to remain in their own home and found the need to adapt to the diverse needs of individuals to be a rewarding challenge.
 I progressed through the sector into a variety of training and leaderships roles, including managing a project for supporting people affected by dementia in hard to reach communities and working for a national dementia charity.

 A proud moment for me was achieving a Foundation Degree in Health and Social Care with a dementia pathway.
 When I left school I never dreamed I would go to university, I thoroughly enjoyed the experience and gained so much throughout the course.
 I have been happily married for 19 years and have a 14 year old son.
 Both my husband and son are very proud of the work I do, they have both volunteered their time to support the charity.